What internet speed do I need for streaming?

 Having slow WiFi speeds when streaming is frustrating, but there are several ways you can increase your WiFi speeds to improve your streaming experience.

-• Upgrade to gigabit speeds
+- Upgrade to Gigabit speeds

-A hardwired cable or fiber internet connection provides faster and more reliable gigabit speeds to improve your streaming experience.
-Gigabit speeds provide high download and upload speeds for your live streams, reduce buffering and lag while streaming and offer large bandwidth to multiple users streaming simultaneously.
+A hardwired cable or fiber internet connection provides faster and more reliable Gigabit speeds to improve your streaming experience.
+Gigabit speeds provide high download and upload speeds for your live streams, reduce buffering and lag while streaming and offer large bandwidth to multiple users streaming simultaneously. - Use the latest WiFi technologies

-You can improve your WiFi speeds by accessing the next-generation WiFi 6 technology using a WiFi 6 router, which provides faster speeds, greater range, increased device capacity, and enhanced security measures.
+You can improve your WiFi speeds by accessing the next-generation WiFi 6 technology using a WiFi 6 router, which provides faster speeds, greater range, increased device capacity, and enhanced security measures. - Power cycle your devices

 Power cycle your devices to reset the connections between your devices and the WiFi network.
 Regular device and router restarting can reduce latency in the network and clear blocked channels that interfere with your WiFi performance.